Organizations

 Types of Disability Organizations In South Africa

 There are a wide range of advocacy and self-help organization which exist in South Africa.
-They include organizations such as the overtly political Disabled People South Africa, aligned with the ruling African National Congress, the National Council of and for Persons with Disabilities (NCPD) and Disability info South Africa (DiSA) as well as single-issue national organizations such as the QuadPara Association of South Africa (QASA) and then there are organisations that offer specific products or services such as Sports (SASAPD) or Accommodation (Cheshire Home), to name just a few.
+They include organizations such as the overtly political Disabled People South Africa, aligned with the ruling African National Congress, the National Council of and for Persons with Disabilities (NCPD) and Disability info South Africa (DiSA) as well as single-issue national organizations such as the QuadPara Association of South Africa (QASA) and then there are organisations that offer specific products or services such as Sports (SASAPD), Driver Training (Rolling Rehab), or Accommodation (Cheshire Home), to name just a few.

 There are 4 main types of Disability organizations in South Africa:

-4. Service Specific Organisations, are Organisations that offer specific products or services such (SASAPD, which is in charge of sports for persons with disabilities in South Africa) or Accommodation (Cheshire Homes - which is an international organisation, but has organisations and homes in different provinces)
+- Service Specific Organisations offer specific products or services such as Rolling Rehab that does driver training, or SASAPD, which is in charge of sports for persons with disabilities in South Africa), or orgnanisations that deal with accommodation for persons with disabilities, such as Cheshire Homes - which is an international organisation, but has organisations and homes in different provinces throughout South Africa, such as Ann Harding Cheshire Homes.

 1. Cross Disability Organizations